LOCATION: Rocklands, South Africa

 Becoming an iconic test-piece

-The decade since Robinson’s first repeats, Nicole’s iconic problem has become a test piece for world-class climbers
+In the decade since Robinson’s first repeats, Nicole’s iconic problem has become a test piece for world-class climbers

 After Ondra, Daniel Woods claimed the fourth ascent in 2012.
 Woods mentioned that they found the problem “very mentally challenging”, partly due to the fact that the holds are so sharp that it only allows for a couple of burns during each session.

 Woods wasn’t the only elite climber to struggle with the problem.
-Nalle Hukkataival, who eventually claimed the eighth ascent, had attempted the route over several trips to the Rocklands, although also faced skin issues due to the razor-sharp rock.
+Nalle Hukkataival, who eventually claimed the eighth ascent, had attempted the route over several trips to the Rocklands, although he faced skin issues due to the razor-sharp rock.
 Dave Graham also called the line one of his “ultimate global nemesis projects” after getting shut down for almost two weeks in 2015.
 He eventually managed to claim an ascent in August 2016, after discovering beta for the crux sequence.

 |Date of Ascent||Climber||Suggested Grade||Notes|